Published

 Ted is a Founder and Managing Partner of ClearPoint Strategy and leads the sales and marketing teams.

-Nonprofits face the largest gap between strategy and execution.
-See the data behind the issue—and how to close it with better ownership, focus, and reporting.
+Nonprofits face the widest gap between strategy and execution.
+See the data behind it and how to close it with better ownership, focus, and reporting.

 Table of Contents